-Throughout the ten years presented in this report, UMSGUS-Op has had outstanding debt for two systemwide projects: the 1998 digital library project and the PeopleSoft implementation project.
+Throughout the ten years presented in this report, UMSGUS-Op has had outstanding debt for two system-wide projects: the 1998 digital library project and the PeopleSoft implementation project.
 Prior to FY13, it also had \$2.8 million of debt related to a required debt service reserve fund securing a portion of the 2000A UMS Revenue Bonds.
 During FY13, UMS liquidated the debt service reserve fund and retired the related debt.
 In FY17, UMSGUS-Op acquired \$11.4 million in new debt to finance WiFi upgrades throughout the UMS.
-The State of Maine is providing appropriation dollars restricted to pay the debt service on these new UMS Revenue Bonds.
-The Composite Financial Index (CFI) creates one overall financial measurement of the institution's health based on the four core ratios: primary reserve ratio, net operating revenues ratio, return on net position ratio, and viability ratio.
-By blending these four key measures of financial health into a single number, a more balanced view of the state of the institution's finances is possible because a weakness in one measure may be offset by the strength of another measure.
+The State of Maine is providing restricted appropriation dollars to pay the debt service on the new 2017 debt, which is in the form of UMS Revenue Bonds.